115 Federal Street

 After spending the day at the Carnegie Museum of Natural History and a pair of breweries, we took the quick subway ride from our hotel to the ballpark.
-Since taking the guided tour of the stadium the day before, we were completely smitten with the ballpark and super excited about watching a game (for more photos and behind the scenes action of PNC Park, check out our blog post from our guided tour).
-When we arrived at the stadium for the game, it was already really crowded, so we quickly snapped a selfie outside before heading in.
+Since taking the guided tour of the stadium the day before, we were completely smitten with the ballpark and super excited about watching a game (for more photos and behind the scenes action of PNC Park, check out our blog post from our guided tour of the park).
+When we arrived at the stadium for the game, it was already super crowded, so we quickly snapped a selfie outside before heading in.

 Behold one of the girls in front of us: